Who can benefit from hypnosis?

 What is hypnosis like?

 Hypnosis is a natural state of consciousness and we often experience hypnosis during the day.
 Have you ever driven somewhere and arrived not being aware of driving to your destination.
 That’s highway hypnosis.
 Have you ever found yourself daydreaming that’s also hypnosis?
-Hypnosis gives you many of the benefits of a restful nights sleep.
+Hypnosis gives you many of the benefits of a restful night’s sleep.
 Clients report being more relaxed, having heightened awareness, having gained insights and coming out more refreshed after hypnosis.
 You will be amazed at the deep levels of healing that can be achieved in just one session!
-Along with using Hypnotherapy to create positive changes in your thoughts, feelings and behaviors, we use a variety of other methods and healing modalities such as Voice Analysis, Sound and Energy, Rapid Resolution Therapy.
-Common experiences reported during hypnosis is a feeling deeply relaxed with sensations of lightness or heaviness.
-Clients also sometimes report their bodies feeling a light numbness.
+Along with using Hypnotherapy to create positive changes in your thoughts, feelings, and behaviors, we use a variety of other methods and healing modalities such as Voice Analysis, Sound and Energy, Rapid Resolution Therapy.
+Common experiences reported during hypnosis are feeling deeply relaxed with sensations of lightness or heaviness.
+Clients also sometimes report their bodies feeling a slight numbness.
 Most clients report feeling very relaxed and sometimes have a feeling of expansion.
 Your experience will be unique to you.
-Clients often times are surprised by their statements and receive insights into confusing patterns.
+Clients oftentimes are surprised by their statements and receive insights into confusing patterns.

 Is not hypnosis being put to sleep?